 3. ACH billing is different than a debit card transaction

-Both ACH and debit card transactions come out of the customer’s bank account, but the processing form is completely different.
-From a customers’ perspective, they are providing you with authorization to debit their bank account with a routing and account number instead of swiping or keying in a debit card number.
+Both ACH and debit card transactions come out of the customer’s bank account, but the process is completely different.
+From a customers’ perspective, they are providing you with authorization to debit their bank account with the routing and account number instead of swiping or keying in a debit card number.

 For you, aside from the processing time and transaction cost difference, you’re dealing with an entirely different partner to process the payment.

-Unless you have a 3rd party software provider who handles all your customer support, you’ll be dealing with different chargeback policies and you’ll be contacting a different party if any issues arise on the transaction.
+Unless you have a third-party software provider handling your customer support, you’ll be dealing with different chargeback policies and you’ll be contacting a different party if any issues arise on the transaction.